Winter's Bone: Top ten lists

 The Writers Guild Foundation listed the script as one of the best in 2010s film and television.
 The script was praised as "filled with really specific dialogue and mountain speak, which just makes everything more vivid."
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted the film's screenplay 98th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).

 In July 2025, it ranked number 99 on Rolling Stones list of "The 100 Best Movies of the 21st Century".

 Box office

 Winter's Bone debuted in cinemas on June 11, 2010 in a limited release in 4 theaters and grossed "a hearty" $84,797, with an average of $21,199 per theater and ranking #35 at the box office.
 The film's subsequent outing and expansion to 39 theaters earned $351,317, with an average of $9,008 per theater.
 The film's distributors Roadside Attractions aimed, concurrently with New York, Los Angeles and Boston, at "heartland cities" such as Minneapolis, Overland Park, St. Louis, Springfield, Dallas and Denver, which eventually all attracted significant audiences, surpassing New York's.
 According to the distributor, "the filmmakers had always wanted to deliver the movie to the people who helped them make it".
 The film was in cinemas for over 45 weeks and ultimately earned $6,531,503 domestically and $9,600,048 internationally for a total of $16,131,551, surpassing its $2 million budget.